spekulatius/PHPScraper/websites/examples/parse-csv-json-and-xml-files.md

  */
 ```

-`parseCsvWithHeader` parses the content and uses the first line as headers and returns an associative array:
+`parseCsvWithHeader` parses the content and uses the first line as headers and returns an associative array (map):

 ```php
 $web = new \spekulatius\phpscraper;